dzhibas/SublimePrettyJson/README.md

 ### Convert JSON to XML

-Using Command Palette <kbd>Ctrl+Shift+P</kbd> search for "Pretty JSON: JSON 2 XML" (you can search for part of it like '2XML') this will convert your selected JSON of full buffer to XML and replace syntax and buffer to XML output
+Using Command Palette <kbd>Ctrl+Shift+P</kbd> search for "Pretty JSON: json2xml" (you can search for part of it like '2XML') this will convert your selected JSON of full buffer to XML and replace syntax and buffer to XML output